everybodysim/OfflineIDE/README.md

 - `.md` (Markdown)
 - `.py` (Python)

-## Other Supported Languages

 ## Testimonials
 > I tried this, and immediately busted everywhere.
-Now I'm a femboy.
+Now I'm a femboy. (x8r)

-> - x8r, Owner of Cherri
+## Other Supported Languages

 The IDE recognizes and provides file icons (and syntax highlighting where available) for many other formats, including:
 - **Web & Configuration:** `.ts`, `.jsx`, `.tsx`, `.json`, `.yml`, `.yaml`, `.toml`